-Juventus v Sassuolo
+Juventus fall to injury-time defeat

 Substitution

 Substitution, Juventus.
-Juan Cuadrado replaces Adrien Rabiot.
+Arthur replaces Manuel Locatelli.